50,000 premises without basic broadband

 NI broadband: 50,000 with no basic service, says Ofcom

-Broadband coverage in Northern Ireland, according to fresh data from telecommunications regulator Ofcom.
+Broadband coverage in Northern Ireland is improving, according to fresh data from telecommunications regulator Ofcom.

 However 7% or 50,500 premises are still unable to access the most basic service.